This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Shaping and Adding the Peanut Butter Filling

-- Add Filling: Once the dough has been rolled out, spread the peanut butter evenly across the top of it, leaving a small amount of space peanut butter-free around the perimeter.
+- Add Filling: Once the dough has been rolled out, spread the peanut butter mixture evenly across the top of it, leaving a small amount of space peanut butter-free around the perimeter.

 - Roll it Up: Starting with the longer side of your rectangle, carefully roll it up into a tight log.

 - Let Your Potatoes Cool: It’s very important to let your potatoes cool completely before making the dough.
-If they are still warm at all, it can cause the sugar to melt and the dough will be more runny than it will be dough-like.
+If they are still warm at all, it can cause the sugar to melt, and the dough will be more runny than it will be dough-like.

 - Adjust the Consistency: Add more powdered sugar as needed.
 If the dough is sticky or not moldable, more powdered sugar will help it come together.
-Also dust the surface as needed to prevent it from sticking.
+Also, dust the surface as needed to prevent it from sticking.

 - Try a different kind of spread for the filling!
 It won’t be traditional, but almond butter, Nutella, cookie butter…these would all be delicious in this recipe!